HES-XPLAIN/dimlpfidex/doc.md

 ### Datafiles format
 Categorisation of attributes (ex : Smoker/No_Smoker)

+### CNN
+Tell how to add a new model (add in argument model choices and add the model in the code, if not 2D (1D, 3D, etc. change pair_type of original_img_size and model_img_size to a list_type to accept more or less than 2 values))
+Indiquer qu'il est important de diminuer la taille des images au préalable...

 ### Parler de :
 - Expliquer les différentes stats de tous les algos